AIForces/AIForces/docs/source/problemsetting.rst

 ^^^^
    **Required: false**

-   Suggested name of the problem given in all needed languages.
+   Display name of the problem given in all needed languages.

    Example
       .. code-block:: yaml